 The following practices will apply to the Board papers:

-b) it is the Company’s practice for Committee papers to be distributed via a secure electronic Board portal, the contents of which is maintained by the secretary; and
+(b) it is the Company’s practice for Committee papers to be distributed via a secure electronic Board portal, the contents of which is maintained by the Company Secretary; and

 Any matters requiring decision will be decided by a majority of votes of members present in person or by phone.